 You need to track them.

-And lucky for you, I’ve put together a few monthly habit tracker charts to help you along.
+Lucky for you, I’ve put together a list of 13 habit tracker charts to help you get started.

-Not unlike a fitness tracker that reminds you to walk more, drink water and get more sleep… my printable charts will help keep you on track for success.
+Not unlike a fitness tracker that reminds you to walk more, drink water, and get more sleep, these printable charts will help keep you on track for success.

 The goal is to create a visual accountability chart to keep you on point.